Mechanical Integration for LCD Modules in Equipment Design

 Why Mechanical Integration Is Important

 A display module is not only an electrical component.
 It also becomes part of the equipment structure.
-If the module does not fit the enclosure properly, the project may face mounting conflicts, offset viewing windows, difficult assembly, or repeated design revisions during prototyping.
+If the module does not fit the enclosure properly, the project may face mounting conflicts, offset viewing windows, cable interference, difficult assembly or repeated design revisions during prototyping.

 Common Project Requirements for Mechanical Integration

 Different OEM projects have different structural constraints.
-At the project requirement stage, the main task is to confirm whether the selected LCD module can match the equipment envelope, mounting references, installation space, and front housing layout before detailed design begins.
+At the project requirement stage, the main task is to confirm whether the selected LCD module can match the equipment envelope, mounting references, installation depth, cable route and front housing layout before detailed design begins.

 Outline Dimension Matching

-Confirm whether the LCD module outline size can fit the target product envelope without major changes to the enclosure or support frame.
+Confirm whether the LCD module outline, active area and rear structure can fit the target product envelope without major changes to the enclosure or support frame.

 Mounting Hole and Bracket Alignment

-Define the required mounting holes, bracket positions, or fixing references needed for stable module installation.
+Define the required mounting holes, bracket positions, support frames or fixing references needed for stable and repeatable module installation.

 Installation Space Control

-Check available depth for module thickness, connector position, cable routing, and rear component clearance.
+Check available depth for module thickness, connector position, cable routing, cable bending and rear component clearance.

 Front Housing Alignment